|

 Performance Sire Test, but this fine performance was

-lead stud.
+lead stud from 2005 to 2008.
 In the same year (2004), we purchased nine

 ewe lambs from Dr. Paul Eness, all of whom were sired by

-Kimm 2048 “Cael”, a heavily-muscled McLaughlin 1-144 son
+Kimm 2048 Cael, a heavily-muscled McLaughlin 1-144 son

 that is one of the top Suffolks in the NSIP program for